microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraContact.md

 ## EXAMPLES

 ### Example 1: Remove a contact
+This example shows how to remove a contact.
 ```powershell
 PS C:\> $Contact = Get-EntraContact -Top 1
 PS C:\> Remove-EntraContact -ObjectId $Contact.ObjectId